OishikStudio/Oishik-Keyboard/README.md

 # License

-HeliBoard (as a fork of OpenBoard) is licensed under GNU General Public License v3.0.
+Oishik Keyboard (as a fork of OpenBoard) is licensed under GNU General Public License v3.0.

  > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.